 Kubernetes Auto-instrumentation

-The OpenTelemetry (OTel) Kubernetes Operator supports injecting and configuring auto-instrumentation libraries for .NET, Java, Node.js, Python, and Go services.
+Middleware's auto-instrumentation solution, built on top of the The OpenTelemetry (OTel) Kubernetes Operator, provides automatic detection and instrumentation for .NET, Java, Node.js, Python, and Go services.

-Middleware Application Monitoring is built on the OpenTelemetry Operator for Kubernetes and can be used to auto-instrument your applications implemented in supported programming languages.
+Middleware Application Monitoring leverages the OpenTelemetry Operator for Kubernetes and can be used to auto-instrument your applications implemented in supported programming languages.

 Prerequisites